Elenaltarien/zombie-potato/_posts/2018-07-05-why-zombie-potato.md

 ---
 > Why in the world would you call your blog Zombie Potato?

 That's what you are thinking, right?
-I can't really blame you, it's a weird name.
+I can't really blame you; it's a weird name.
 But it's an awesome name and there's a story behind it.

 ### The Introvert Potato